Visyond/website-hugo/site/content/pricings/pricing-page.md

                 The number of dashboards you can create in each project.
             - limitTitle: 2 scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
-            - limitTitle: 1 collaborator per project
-              limitTooltip: >-
-                The number of people you can invite to view or edit each of your projects.
-Each collaborator must have a Visyond account.
           planCardDescription: >-
-            Create interactive dashboards you didn’t know were possible.
+            Create and share interactive dashboards you didn’t know were possible.
           planCardTitle: Dashboards
           planCardLabelColor: '#e8e8e8'
           planCardPriceColor: '#383e4d'